scrollmapper/bible_databases_deuterocanonical/readme.md

 https://scrollmapper.github.io/

 Extra-biblical and bible-related books in simple .txt and .md format.
-This project aids to make digital access and distribution of these books easier.
+This project has been established to make digital access and distribution of these books easier.

 - 1st Enoch ("Ethiopic" Book of Enoch)
 - 2nd Enoch ("Slavonic" "Secrets of Enoch")